Best Dirt Bikes For Short Riders (Low Seat Heights)

 1. Seat Height

 This is the first factor a short rider needs to consider when choosing a dirt bike.
 As a short rider that you’re – and it’s no crime to be short anyway − you need to start riding with a dirt bike built with low height of seat.
+Shorter riders often struggle with bike height and stability while riding.

 Even though bikes are specifically designed for short riders, you can still adjust the seat height of bikes not meant for your size, depending on whether you’re planning a trail or adventure ride.